 In today’s modern life a large amount of industrially produced products are taken for granted.
-At the same time, resources on our planet are limited.
-If we want to maintain a high material standard of living, the industrial processes need to be more resource efficient.
-One innovative way to do that is through industrial symbiosis.
+At the same time, the resources available on our planet are limited.
+If we want to maintain a high material standard of living, the industrial processes need to become more resource efficient.
+One innovative way to accomplish this is through industrial symbiosis.

 Industrial symbiosis means collaboration between different actors, where the waste or energy from one actor becomes a resource for another.
-In that way resources are recycled and energy saved together with, of course, financial savings.
+In that way, not only material resources and energy but also financial resources are saved.

 The Kalundborg Symbiosis is a partnership between the city of Kalundborg and eight industrial companies, both public and private, which has led to new ways of production with a more circular approach.
 Since 1972 waste from one actor becomes a resource for another, resulting in higher sustainability and business performance, growing over time.
 As one of the first industry parks to collaborate in this manner, scientist followed their process and introduced the term “industrial symbiosis”.